pandeysubash404/code-snippets/python/multifile.md

 # Multi-File Programming Snippets with CSV Input/Output

-This document demonstrates the structure and usage of multi-file Python programs that handle CSV files for input/output.
+It demonstrates the structure and usage of multi-file Python programs that handle CSV files for input/output.

+---

 ## Python Program Structure